-I stared at him, studying his face, trying to determine if I was crazy or not.
-Here he was, a half-Human Elf living among the Elves all this time.
+I stared hard, studying his face, to determine if I was crazy or not.
+Here he was, a half-Human half-Elf hybrid living among the Elves all this time.
 No wonder he wore the hood.
-I bet they would exile him if they found out.
-They were a very proud race.
+The Elves would exile him if they found out.
+If I knew anything about the Elves, it's that they were a proud race.
 And the Humans, they'd probably burn him at the stake.

-A loud roar broke my train of thought and I looked back to the ogre, now with a full forearm on the top of the cliff.
+A loud roar broke my concentration.
+I looked back to the ogre, who was now reaching his forearm over the top of the cliff.
 I didn't have time to think about this Elf, I mean Human.
 What do I even call him?

 I grabbed the boy and slung him over my shoulder and began running through the forest toward the colony.
-I made a whistle and Chipry finished his assault on the ogre's eyes to join us.
-I ran as fast as I could, which probably wasn't great for the boy who was probably suffering from bruised ribs, but it was better than the alternative.
+I whistled, calling Chipry back to my shoulder.
+He finished his assault on the ogre's eyes to join us.
+I ran as fast as I could, which wasn't great for the boy's injuries, but it was better than leaving him behind.

-Roars in the distance served like the cheers of a crowd to continue pushing me forward and away from the danger.
-We ran until I found another stream, far enough away that the screams of the ogre were faint and muted.
+Roars in the distance felt like cheers of a crowd, encouraging me to push forward.
+I ran until I found another stream of water, far enough away that the screams of the ogre were faint and masked by the trees.

-I set the boy down and leaned him against a tree.
-I pulled his hood back up and splashed some water on his face.
-He woke up with a groan.
+When I felt I was safe, I sat the boy down against the nearest tree.
+I pulled his hood back up and splashed water on his face.
+He groaned, coming back to consciousness.

 "You saved me first," I responded.
 "Why?"

-He looked over at Chipry on my shoulder and then back to me.
-He seemed to be studying my face like he had never seen a Treek before.
+His eyes darted over to Chipry, then back to me.
+He studied my face like he had never seen a Treek before.
 He probably hadn't.

 "Why were you out here alone?"
 I asked.
-I was being blunt, but I needed to.
-I didn't know this boy and I didn't know if I could trust him even just enough to get him back to camp.
+I was being blunt, but I needed to be.
+I didn't know this boy, and I didn't know if I could trust him enough to get him back to the colony.

 "Hunting all the way out here, in the location I picked to search?"